Date: Saturday 12 June 2021

 Closing time for Entry and Race Bib Pick-up:

-For 2019 there is no online entry prior to the race.
 You must be financial in ClubNet to receive a race bib.
-If you are financial by 1 June 2019 you will receive a personalised race bib on the day.
-If you are financial after 1 June and up to 7 June, you will receive a temporary race bib, which must be returned after the race.
+If you are financial by 5 June you will receive a personalised race bib on the day.
+If you are financial after 5 June and up to 11 June, you will receive a temporary race bib, which must be returned after the race.

 Athletes must uplift their race bib from race HQ at least 30 minutes prior to the start of their race.
 Their race bib must be worn on the front of their club singlet.
 Their timing chips must be left securely on the reverse of the bibs.
 No bib or timing chips means you will not be recorded in the results.
 Avoid the long queues by arriving at Trentham Memorial Parks early.
 Race HQ is open from 11:30am